Akoykka/Lem-in/README.md

 Helsinki Hive (42 school) project;

+In collaboration with Otto Koponen;

-Project time: ~280 hours in a span of 70 days;
+Personal project time: ~280 hours in a span of 70 days;

 Subject:
 Lem-in pathfinding algorithm,